the-pudding/svelte-starter/README.md

 ## Notes

-Any @html tags, e.g., `{@html user}` must be the child of a dom element so they can be properly hydrated.
+* Any @html tags, e.g., `{@html user}` must be the child of a dom element so they can be properly hydrated.
+* Putting asset paths in CSS doesn't work without some hacks for subdirectory hosted projects